Tony Meola: Jacksonville Armada

-On November 24, 2015, Meola was hired for his first coaching position in the NASL with the Jacksonville Armada FC.
+On November 24, 2015, Meola was hired for his first coaching position in the NASL with Jacksonville Armada FC.
 Meola recorded his first managerial victory in the club's home opener against Miami FC on April 15, 2016.
-Meola was fired on August 7, 2016 after posting an overall record of 2W-6D-10L, including a 1-2-5 record in the Fall Season and 1-4-5 showing in the Spring Season.
+Meola was fired on August 7, 2016, after posting an overall record of 2W-6D-10L, including a 1-2-5 record in the Fall Season and 1-4-5 showing in the Spring Season.

 Coaching record

 Personal life

-Meola's non-soccer ventures include appearing Off-Broadway in Tony and Tina's Wedding in 1995, and running his own mortgage firm.
+Meola's non-soccer ventures include appearing off-Broadway in Tony and Tina's Wedding in 1995, and running his own mortgage firm.

-Meola was the original drummer for New Jersey's cover band Mushmouth and still plays with the band on occasions.
+Meola was the original drummer for New Jersey cover band Mushmouth and still plays with the band on occasion.

-A soccer video game for the SNES with Meola's name, Tony Meola's Sidekicks Soccer (also known as Super Copa and Ramos Rui no World Wide Soccer), was released in 1993.
+A soccer video game for the SNES with Meola's name, Tony Meola's Sidekicks Soccer (also known as Super Copa in Latin America and Ruy Ramos' World Wide Soccer in Japan), was released in 1993.

 In 2012, Meola was inducted into the National Soccer Hall of Fame.

 Meola now lives in Toms River, New Jersey and has three children, Jon, Kylie, and Aidan.
 Jon Meola was a member of the University of Virginia baseball team during the 2016 season, before transferring to Stetson University.
+His son Aidan is a member of the Oklahoma State Cowboys baseball team.

 Broadcasting

 Meola worked on beIN Sports coverage of Copa America.
-He also commentated MLS games for FOX when their lead commentators weren't available.
+He also commentates on MLS games for FOX when their lead commentators are unavailable.

 In 2018, he was a featured commentator on FOX and FS1 for their United States broadcasts of the FIFA World Cup.

-In 2020, he was announced to be the color commentator for the Chicago Fire FC.
+In 2020, he was named as the color commentator for the Chicago Fire FC.